Housing Hub Listing Quality and Safety Measures

 • All payments are processed through Stripe and PCI DSS compliant

-If we no longer need your personal or organisation information, unless we are required under law to retain it, we will take all reasonable steps to destroy, securely delete, or permanently de-identify your personal information as appropriate.
+If we no longer need your personal or organisation information, unless we are required by law to retain it, we will take all reasonable steps to destroy, securely delete, or permanently de-identify your personal information as appropriate.

 Was this article helpful?